pbyrne84/pbyrne84.github.io/CodeStructure-Ordering.md

 fence-rot.

-Rot is perceived differently by different people, but monoliths have the problem of having much higher different types of complexity due to depth of the system.
+Rot is perceived differently by different people, but monoliths have the problem of having much higher different types of complexity due to the depth of the system.
 Lack of experience leads to a lot of **accidental complexities**
 <https://medium.com/background-thread/accidental-and-essential-complexity-programming-word-of-the-day-b4db4d2600d4>, trying
 to clean that up in a service with a lot of engineers can become like climbing the north face of the Eiger.
 Microservices keep things bite size, so there are hard boundaries things cannot bleed through.